Serial rape suspect Marc Winner gives blanket denials to all wrongdoing

 But through the cross-examination he steadfastly denied any of the criminal conduct that has been alleged by authorities, and pinned back all allegations onto the victims, their misunderstanding or the influence of drugs and alcohol.

-Winner kept his cool during Thursday afternoon's testimony, even during the sometimes rapid-fire cross-examination.
+Winner kept his cool during Thursday afternoon's testimony-even during the sometimes rapid-fire cross-examination.
 His fiery temper did not bubble up, as it did two years ago when he attacked an I-Team crew on the front steps of the criminal courthouse.

 The defense rested-having put on just one main witness-the defendant Winner.
-Closing arguments are expected to wrap up on Friday and Judge Carol Howard has said that she will announce her verdict next Tuesday.
+Closing arguments are scheduled for Friday at 11am and Judge Carol Howard has said that she will announce her verdict next Tuesday.
 Winner eschewed a jury trial in this case and it was heard by Judge Howard, who denied his request on Wednesday for a directed verdict of acquittal.

 ABC7 will have a complete report coming up on ABC7 Eyewitness News at 4:30 p.m.